 In the meantime, how would you serve peach salsa?
 Have you tried a salsa with other types of fruits?

-1 Peel and core the peaches; cut them into small chunks.
-Finely dice the red onion.
-Remove the stem, seeds, and ribs of the jalapeño pepper and finely dice half of it (or less or more to taste).
+- Peel and dice 4 peaches.
+Finely chop ½ red onion.
+Remove the stem, seeds, and ribs of the jalapeño pepper and mince half of the pepper (or add more to taste).
 Chop the cilantro.